aws-samples/aws-hpc-recipes/recipes/pcs/hpc_ready_ami/README.md

   template.json
 ```

-To change region, pass the `aws_region` variable and send an Ubuntu `source_ami` from your chosen region.
+To change region, pass the `aws_region` variable and specify an Ubuntu `source_ami` for the preferred region.

 #### Using the Build Matrix script

 We include a sample script that can kick off multiple, parallel Packer builds.
 See [`buildall.sh`](assets/packer/buildall.sh) to see how it works.
+All builds run in parallel.
+Monitor the log files, which are named after the combination of distro, architecture, and vendor (e.g. `packer-rocky_9-arm64-aws-rocky-9-4-community-1727089263.log`), to follow build progression.

-#### Use pre-release versions of HPC Recipes
+#### Use pre-release versions of HPC Recipes with Packer

 You can point the Packer template to alternative versions of HPC Recipes.
 To do so, pass the relevant bucket name and release branch, as demonstrated here.
 For more information on this topic, see _HPC Recipes public URLs_ below.